menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   All events.
     Specifies that all events will be logged in the DNS Server log.

-When all selections are made, click OK.
+When all selections are made, click :guilabel:`OK`.

 Root hints
 """"""""""